reactive/data-client/docs/core/README.md

 ### More data modeling

 What if our entity is not the top level item?
 Here we define the `todoList` endpoint with `[Todo]` as its schema.
-[Schemas](./concepts/normalization.md#schema) tell Rest Hooks _where_ to find the Entities.
-By placing inside a list, Rest Hooks knows to expect a response where each item of the list is the entity specified.
+[Schemas](./concepts/normalization.md#schema) tell Reactive Data Client _where_ to find the Entities.
+By placing inside a list, Reactive Data Client knows to expect a response where each item of the list is the entity specified.

 ```typescript {6}